Why Bears QB Mike Glennon is the unquestioned leader of his offense

 Because he was frustrated by the false starts Monday, Glennon called out the snap count, like he would from under center.
 Then the entire offense, Glennon included, ran the gassers together.

-No matter how loudly fans cheer second-round pick Mitch Trubisky at training camp — at least one has screamed for him to start at each practice — training camp belongs to Glennon.
+No matter how loudly fans cheer second overall pick Mitch Trubisky — at least one has screamed for him to start at each practice — training camp belongs to Glennon.

 That’s clear before, during and after practice.